TodayIR: AGTech Announces Interim Results Ended June 30, 2021

 FINANCIAL HIGHLIGHTS

-* The increase in revenue for the Six-Month Period was caused by the increase in sales of lottery hardware of approximately HK$27.3 million, increase of approximately HK$12.3 million in revenue from the provision of lottery distribution and ancillary services, increase in sales of non-lottery hardware of approximately HK$8.7 million and increase in revenue from games and entertainment business of approximately HK$9.0 million, partially offset by the decrease in revenue of approximately HK$23.3 million from the lottery games and systems business.
+* The increase in revenue for the Six-Month Period was caused by the increase in sales of lottery hardware of approximately HKUSD27.3 million, increase of approximately HKUSD12.3 million in revenue from the provision of lottery distribution and ancillary services, increase in sales of non-lottery hardware of approximately HKUSD8.7 million and increase in revenue from games and entertainment business of approximately HKUSD9.0 million, partially offset by the decrease in revenue of approximately HKUSD23.3 million from the lottery games and systems business.

 * Such increases in revenue from lottery hardware and provision of lottery distribution and ancillary services were mainly due to the continuous rebound of the Group's lottery business from the impact of the COVID-19 pandemic since the second half of 2020 and throughout the Six-Month Period.
 In particular, the increase in revenue from the provision of lottery distribution services was due to the increase in average lottery sales volume per sales outlet and the continuous efforts of the Group in expanding its network of collaborating retail sales outlets for lottery distribution.
 In addition, the Group has commenced supplying non-lottery hardware (including point-of-sale terminals) during the Six-Month Period, further broadening its source of revenue.